Carl Long: 1999–2002

 Long made his NASCAR debut in 1998 in the Craftsman Truck Series. at Bristol, starting 21st but finishing 31st after the engine in his No. 91 Mansion Motorsports Ford F-150 expired.

-He began running the Cup races in 1999 with the No. 85 Mansion Motorsports team, but DNQ'd for every attempt throughout that year.
+Long began running the Cup races in 1999 with the No. 85 Mansion Motorsports team, but DNQ'd for every attempt throughout that year.
 He ran Bristol again the following year, in the Truck Series posting a career-best ninth place qualifying effort, as well as at Louisville Speedway, where he wrecked very early in the race.
 After more struggles in 2000, he finally qualified to make his Cup Series debut in one of its most prestigious races, the Coca-Cola 600.
 However, Darrell Waltrip, one of the top drivers in series history, who was retiring at the end of the 2000 season, failed to qualify.
 Long gave up his ride to Waltrip for the race.
-He made another truck race in 2000 at Texas, where he started 33rd but finished 17th in a truck fielded by Team 23 Racing.
-Long would eventually make his Cup debut at Dover, qualifying 42nd but finishing 41st after a crash on lap 12.
+He made another truck race in 2000 at Texas, where he started 33rd but finished seventeenth in a truck fielded by Team 23 Racing.
+Long would eventually make his Cup debut at Dover, qualifying 42nd but finishing 41st after a crash on lap twelve.
 He made one more start that year, at Rockingham Speedway, finishing 32nd.
 He ran three races in 2001, his best finish being a 29th at the UAW-GM Quality 500.
 He also made his Busch Series debut in 2001 in the Aaron's 312 at Atlanta.
 Driving the No. 49 for Jay Robinson Racing, Carl started 41st but came across handling problems during the race, relegating him to 42nd.

 In 2002, Long ran for Rookie of the Year, but failed to earn the award mainly due to an incomplete season.
 Long attempted a group of the races, but failed to qualify for all except two.
 He started the season with Mansion Motorsports again, but when that team ran out of money, Long departed the team, originally to Glenn Racing, then to Ware Racing Enterprises, and then finally the No. 59 Foster Price team, with whom he finished 39th at Atlanta Motor Speedway.
-In addition, he had a sixteenth-place start at Dover for Mansion in the Truck Series (during which Long ran in the Top 10 before an engine failure), and a 30th-place finish at Richmond for Rick Ware in the Revival Soy truck.
+In addition, he had a sixteenth-place start at Dover for Mansion in the Truck Series (during which Long ran in the top-ten before an engine failure), and a thirtieth-place finish at Richmond for Rick Ware in the Revival Soy truck.